Day Trip from Milan to Lake Como (Perfect One Day Itinerary)

 If you’re staying in Milan, it’s highly likely that you’ll go on a day trip to nearby Lake Como.
-This is after all one of the most popular things to do in Milan and for good reason – Lake Como is one of the most stunning lakes in the world.
+This is, after all, one of the most popular things to do in Milan and for good reason – Lake Como is one of the most stunning lakes in the world.
 And given that it’s a short train ride from the city, it makes sense to go on a day trip to Lake Como from Milan.

-Now, I will add that I highly recommend spending 3 days in Lake Como but if time isn’t on your side then a day trip to Lake Como is easily doable.
+Now, I will add that I highly recommend spending 3 days in Lake Como, but if time isn’t on your side, then a day trip to Lake Como is easily doable.
 After all, the two destinations are only 48 km apart.
 And the train from Milano Centrale train station to Como is only 40 minutes (to Varenna it’s just over an hour).

-In one day in Lake Como, you’ll get to wander around gorgeous lakeside towns like Belaggio and Varenna, go on a ferry ride along the lake, and get the funicular from Como to the quaint mountain town of Brunate.
+In one day in Lake Como, you’ll get to wander around gorgeous lakeside towns like Bellagio and Varenna, go on a ferry ride along the lake, and get the funicular from Como to the quaint mountain town of Brunate.

 I’ve visited Lake Como a couple of times now (in fact, we almost got married here) so I know all the top things to do here if you’re tight on time.
 So, read on to find out the best things to do on a Milan to Lake Como day trip.